Winslow Jr. pleads guilty to rape, sexual battery

 Jurors would also have been told about the indecent exposure conviction, though that woman was not expected to take the stand.

 Winslow, who played for Cleveland, Tampa Bay, New England and the New York Jets, earned more than $40 million over 10 seasons in the NFL.
-He is the son of Chargers Hall of Fame receiver Kellen Winslow, who was in the courtroom throughout the first trial.
+He is the son of Chargers Hall of Fame receiver Kellen Winslow, who was in the courtroom throughout the first trial and on Monday.

+Winslow Jr. repeatedly looked back at his father before entering his plea.
+As he left the courtroom Monday, he reached an arm out to his father, who responded by touching his fist to his heart.

+Winslow's attorneys said he suffers from traumatic brain injury from his football playing and a motorcycle accident that ended his career.